Bà Lụa Islands

 Bà Lụa Islands (Quần đảo Bà Lụa) is an archipelago located in the Gulf of Thailand.
-It constitutes Sơn Hải Commune of Kiên Lương District, Kiên Giang Province, Vietnam.
+It constitutes Sơn Hải Commune of An Giang province, Vietnam.
 The archipelago is known as "(Small) Ha Long of the South".

 Etymology

 There are several different interpretations to the name of the islands.
 Some sources explain that Bà Lụa is the Chinese Vietnamese wife of an influential Frenchman coming here to exploit the area; since all of related legal papers were in her name, the islands was named Bà Lụa.
-Anh Dong (2010) claims that Bà Lụa ("Lady Silk") is the name of a female general in charge of military logistics who established a silk mill on the islands in order to supply Nguyễn Trung Trực's militia force.
+Author Anh Dong claims that Bà Lụa ("Lady Silk") is the name of a female general in charge of military logistics who established a silk mill on the islands in order to supply Nguyễn Trung Trực's militia force.
 Another source says that around 1858, a feudal mandarin married a beautiful and gentle wife who wanted to stay away from the officialdom and eventually settled on the islands.
 Every day she raised silkworms and wove silk, so the islands has been called Bà Lụa ever since.

 Geography

-The archipelago, formed from lower-mid Paleozoic sedimentary rocks, consists of about 34 (or 42) islands spreading out over a 70-square-kilometer water area, among which Hòn Heo is the largest entity.
+The archipelago, formed from lower-mid Paleozoic sedimentary rocks, consists of about 34 (or 42) islands spreading out over a 70 km2 water area.
+The area of the islands is about 5 km2.
+Hòn Heo is the largest entity.
+Re Lớn has the highest peak of 124 m.
 Apart from Hòn Heo, none of the rest have a highest point exceeding 100 m.
 The most populous islands are Hòn Heo, Hòn Ngang and Hòn Nhum.
 The sea area around the archipelago is shallow, and in many places, people can even walk from island to island during low tide.